 You may notice that the reasoning behind ambient tracks seems to contradict what we just said about heavy metal.
 The truth is while they are opposites, they are both true, depending on the circumstances; it just depends on what you need at the time.
 Think of it like drinking coffee versus meditating.
 Each can help you focus, but for different reasons based on the situation.

 Another important factor to consider is where you are.
 In a crowded room at school, or in a house with lots of noise, sometimes music is simply a way of blocking out more obvious distractions.
 In that case, the research is significantly less relevant, because while music may or may not be better than silence, it’s definitely better than not being able to study at all.
+In contrast, some people may wish to listen to house music while studying.
+The upbeat and lively sounds of house music (learn more about house music on Booya Music) could be seen playing in nightclubs as they might be catchy and easy to dance to.
+The sound.
+Nevertheless, a few people might find it beneficial to concentrate on their studies.
 Whatever you do choose to listen to, it’s worth noting that nearly everyone agrees low volume is important if you want it to be helpful instead of distracting.

 Ultimately, whether or not you should listen to music while you study is entirely up to you.
 As is often the case, it’s difficult to draw any hard conclusions from the research available, but regardless of what science can or can’t prove, for now, lots of students find they get more done when they have the option of listening to music while they work.
 I have a cousin who says he hasn’t written an essay without listening to something in the background for almost 5 years!

 Just like anything else, sometimes, in order to be optimally productive, you just have to be honest with yourself to find out what works and what doesn’t.

 To read more about listening to music while you study, check out these pages: